JosephVasc/Othello-Minimax/README.md

 # Othello-Minimax
-Othello game using minimax algorithm
+Othello game using minimax and greedy algorithms